Expense Tracker

 What usually goes wrong

-• The recurring structure gets rebuilt manually every month.
+• The same bills, paychecks, and recurring items get rebuilt manually every month.

-• Imported and manual entries drift away from the monthly plan.
+• Imported and manual entries drift away from the original plan as the month gets busier.

-• Card payments are guessed before the month is fully visible.
+• Card payments are guessed before income, fixed spending, and one-offs are fully visible.

-• Recurring structure comes from saved recurring transactions, not memory.
+• Repeating items come from saved recurring transactions, not memory and repeated typing.

 • Card estimates are derived from the visible month, not wishful thinking.